 3.8 The amount of council tax income is dependent on the level of council tax and the council tax base - the number of households in Cumbria, within property bands A to G, with a liability to pay their council tax bill.
 The council tax base is known for 2016/17 but may go up or down compared to the forecasts for the three final years of the medium term financial forecast.
-The forecast assumes that from 2017/18 the annual increase in tax base is 0.75%.
-This presents a cumulative risk to the budget of £870k by 2019/20.
-Estimates have however been prepared based on a rolling average for the previous forecast period and are considered to be robust.
-They will be revisited on an annual basis.
+The medium term forecast assumes an annual increase in tax base of 0.75%.
+The experience of previous years has been that the actual tax base has been higher than forecast resulting in a low risk to income.
+Estimates are revisited on an annual basis.

 3.9 In any single year the actual council tax income collected from households by district councils can be higher or lower than the amount forecast at the time of setting the budget.
 Any variation is shared with precepting authorities and will impact on the total amount of council tax income in future years.
 The factors influencing the council tax base and actual income collected are complex and difficult to forecast.
 There is therefore always a risk that income does not meet budgeted amounts.
 This is however considered to be a small risk as more recent trends, following council tax localisation, has been for actual income to exceed the forecast.
-The budget currently assumes the surplus will be £200k per annum from 2017/18.
+The budget currently assumes a surplus of £200k per annum.